 I have cut PVC at home with our chop saw but they have their rules and I totally get it, rules are rules.
 The employee just kept cutting by hand, although several contractors kept walking by and would tell the guy: “You can cut those with your chop saw a lot faster.”

 We just laughed and talked while he used a saw to cut them by hand.
 I needed them 12 inches long.
 I bought a 10-foot PVC piece of pipe so there was no way I could take that home in my car.
 I love Home Depot!

 Today I am going to compare the 12 inches by 2-inch PVC frozen containers to a plastic 16.9-ounce size water bottle.
 Now, I must note that I had to open the water bottle and drink part of the water so it would not expand and break in the freezer.

 I measured the remaining water in the plastic water bottle.
 It had 1-3/4 cups of water in it with the lid screwed on tight.
 The 12 inches by 2-inch PVC tube I filled with 2-1/4 cups of water.
 I filled the 12 inches by 1-1/2 inch PVC tubes with 1-1/3 cups water.

 As you can see, I have two different sizes of PVC pipes with the caps that go with them.
-I had all of them cut 12 inches.
-The glue is clear, and to be honest with you I would not drink the water if I had to break these open.
-I am sure some of the glue leaked inside the PVC tubes a little as I spread that little glue brush around.
-Plus who knows what is in the PVC pipe leaching into the water.
-I would not waste the water, I could use it for toilet flushing…
+I had all of them cut into 12-inch lengths.
+The glue is clear, and to be honest with you I wouldn’t drink the water if I had to break these open.

 The first thing you do is clean the PVC tubes as well as you can.
 They must be dry before you can glue the one end.
 My hubby is a real sport to help me when I come up with these projects!